seinecle/codapps/docs/generated-html/subdir/adding-labels-and-buttons_temp_common.md

 == 3.
 Adding a Button to your Form - and your first Action!
+//ST: 3.
+Adding a Button to your Form - and your first Action!

 //ST: !
 ==== a.
 Adding the button